 A zero trust architecture treats all users as potential threats and prevents access to data and resources until the users can be properly authenticated and their access authorized.
 In essence, a zero trust architecture allows a user full access but only to the bare minimum they need to perform their job.
 If a device is compromised, zero trust can ensure that the damage is contained.

 The concept of zero trust has been around for more than a decade, but technology to support it is now moving into the mainstream.
 A zero trust architecture leans heavily on components and capabilities for identity management, asset management, application authentication, network segmentation, and threat intelligence.
 Architecting for zero trust should enhance cybersecurity without sacrificing the user experience.
 The NCCoE is researching ongoing industry developments in zero trust and its component technologies that support the goals and objectives of a practical, secure, and standards-based zero trust architecture.

 Federal CIO Council Efforts

 Since late 2018, National Institute of Standards and Technology (NIST) and NCCoE cybersecurity researchers have had the opportunity to work closely with the Federal Chief Information Officer (CIO) Council, federal agencies, and industry to address the challenges and opportunities for implementing zero trust architectures across U.S. government networks.
-This work resulted in publication of draft NIST Special Publication (SP) 800-207, Zero Trust Architecture.
+This work resulted in publication of NIST Special Publication (SP) 800-207, Zero Trust Architecture.